-The centre integrates research, training & education and implementation & evaluation of clinical health promotion to improve the health benefit on short and long term of the individual patients and their family, the staff, the healthcare and society as a whole.
+The centre integrates research, teaching & training and implementation & evaluation of clinical health promotion to improve patient safety and health benefits on short and long term of the individual patients and their family, the staff, the healthcare and society as a whole.

 What is a WHO CC?

 A WHO CC is an institution appointed by the WHO Director-General to carry out activities in support of WHO programs and policy framework:

 The European Programme of Work (2020-2025) - ‘United Action for Better Health in Europe’ a vision of how the WHO Regional Office for Europe can better support countries in the European region in meeting citizens' expectations about health.

 The Thirteenth General Programme of Work (GPW 13) defines WHO’s strategy for 2019-2023.
 It focuses on triple billion targets to achieve measurable impacts on people’s health at country level.

 Agenda 2030 which includes 17 global goals for sustainable development where "Goal 3 is to ensure that everyone can live a healthy life and work for the well-being of all people of all ages".